Waterlogged-Organization/back-end/README.md

       googleAPIKey=<your API key>
       ```

-3. Run Docker Compose with the following command in the root folder
+3. Run Docker Compose with the following command in the project root directory

    ```bash
    docker-compose up -d